thescientress/web-dev/sections/protocol.md

                         maintenance or the development of new features.
 Nevertheless, the æternity crypto foundation currently receive around 10.8% of the mining reward to support the long-term development and maintenance of the core protocol and essential resources.
-There is an open R&D Grant program available at <a href="https://www.aeternity-foundation.org">www.aeternity-foundation.org</a>as well as a Development Bounty program for contributors.
+There is an open R&D Grant program available at <a href="https://www.aeternity-foundation.org">www.aeternity-foundation.org</a>.
 To enable entrepreneurs and business to launch their own startup, there are programs for entrepreneurs <a href="https://www.aeternitystarfleet.com">www.aeternityStarfleet.com</a> and a venture
                         fund <a href="https://www.aeternity-ventures.com">www.aeternity-ventures.com</a> to